iai-group/arXivDigest/scripts/README.md

 `gen_semantic_scholar_suggestions.py` relies on Elasticsearch and the [Semantic Scholar Open Research Corpus](http://s2-public-api-prod.us-west-2.elasticbeanstalk.com/corpus/).
-The next section will provide instructions on how to index this dataset in Elasticsearch.
+The next section provides instructions on how to index this dataset in Elasticsearch.

-### Indexing the Semantic Scholar Open Research Corpus in Elasticsearch
+#### Indexing the Semantic Scholar Open Research Corpus in Elasticsearch

 Before starting, make sure that the dataset (or parts of it) is downloaded and available in `data/open_research_corpus/`.
 For this, you can either execute  `download_open_research_corpus.sh` or follow the download